Modar7/The_Fairness_Stitch/README.md

 ## Datasets
-The CelebA and UTKFace datasets used our experiments.
+The CelebA and UTKFace datasets used in our experiments.

 [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html): It is a collection of celebrity faces, comprising more than 200,000 images annotated with 40 distinct attributes, including facial landmarks, gender, age, hair color, glasses, etc.